 One bike option great for both Chicagoans and visitors is Divvy, Chicago's bike sharing system.
 Divvy offers both annual memberships and 24-hour passes for unlimited 30-minute bike trips.
-Just unlock a Divvy bike at the station nearest you, then dock it at any Divvy station when your ride is done.
-MSI's nearest stations are at 55th St. and S. Shore Dr. and at 56th St. and S. Lake Park Ave., both just a couple of blocks away.
-(For lakefront riders who want some extra time getting here from downtown, the 31st Street Divvy station is a good halfway point for docking and undocking your bike to restart the 30-minute timer.)
+Just unlock a Divvy bike at the station nearest you, then dock it at the Divvy station just outside the main entrance to MSI.
+(For lakefront riders who want some extra time getting here from downtown, the 31st Street Divvy station is a convenient point for docking and undocking your bike to restart the 30-minute timer.)

 - For more information, visit the Divvy site.

 Take a visually stunning journey into the future of NASA space exploration.

 Explore the history and future of materials that impact our lives everyday.

 - Coming Soon

 Enter the mysterious world of one of nature's most awe-inspiring marine mammals.

 Save 50% off admission to the Museum of Science and Industry, plus four more top Chicago attractions: Skydeck Chicago, Shedd Aquarium, Field Museum, and Adler Planetarium OR Art Institute of Chicago.
 You’ll skip most ticket lines, too.
 Buy your CityPASS booklet online or at the Museum, and use it today!